uhager/ifsbench/INSTALL.md

 ## Installation without prior download

-The easiest way to obtain a useable installation of > with the fparser frontend does not require downloading the source code.
+The easiest way to obtain a useable installation of ifsbench does not require downloading the source code.
 Simply run the following commands:

 ```bash